10 Internships for High School Students in Texas

 Location: Various program locations across Houston, TX

 This unique summer internship offers the chance to work in university research labs or U.S. Army Research Laboratories and Centers.
-Engage in U.S. Army-sponsored research tackling the nation’s challenges and join a community of like-minded peers for ongoing support, virtual office hours, webinars, and workshops.
-Students get to elevate their STEM journey and prepare for competitive college admissions by immersing themselves in a culture of STEM, while receiving mentorship from seasoned professionals.
+You will engage in U.S. Army-sponsored research tackling the nation’s challenges and receive ongoing support, virtual office hours, webinars, and workshops.
+You can prepare for competitive college admissions while receiving mentorship from professionals.

 Cost/Stipend: No cost, stipend provided